- ACRONYMS AND DEFINITIONS

-- Patients receiving opioids - naltrexone is an opioid antagonist, and it will block the effects of opioid medications.
-It should not be given to patients who are receiving opioids or those going through acute opioid withdrawal.
+- Patients receiving opioids - naltrexone blocks the effects of opioid medications and should not be given to patients receiving opioids or those experiencing acute opioid withdrawal

-- Precipitated opioid withdrawal - naltrexone may precipitate opioid withdrawal in patients receiving opioids.
-Naltrexone-induced withdrawal typically occurs within 5 minutes of ingestion and lasts up to 48 hours.
-Symptoms may be more severe than what is seen with typical opioid discontinuation, and patients may need to be hospitalized.
-Opioid-dependent patients taking short-acting opioids should be opioid-free for 7 - 10 days before starting naltrexone, and those taking buprenorphine or methadone may experience naltrexone-induced withdrawal for up to 2 weeks after opioid discontinuation.
+- Precipitated opioid withdrawal - naltrexone-induced opioid withdrawal typically occurs within 5 minutes of ingestion and lasts up to 48 hours.
+Symptoms may be more severe than with typical opioid discontinuation, and patients may need to be hospitalized.
+Opioid-dependent patients taking short-acting opioids should be opioid-free for 7 - 10 days before starting naltrexone, while those taking buprenorphine or methadone may experience naltrexone-induced withdrawal for up to 2 weeks after discontinuation.

-- Overcoming naltrexone blockade - naltrexone blockade of opioid receptors is competitive and can be overcome by high plasma concentrations of opioids.
-Patients who try to overcome naltrexone by taking large doses of opioids are at increased risk of overdose.
-Patients should be warned that they may experience fatal overdose should they try to overcome naltrexone blockade.
+- Overcoming naltrexone blockade - naltrexone opioid blockade is competitive and can be overcome by high opioid doses.
+Patients who try to overcome naltrexone with large opioid doses are at increased risk of overdose, which can be fatal.

 - Emergency pain control - emergency pain control in patients taking naltrexone may be achieved through regional analgesia, conscious sedation with a benzodiazepine, non-opioid analgesics, or general anesthesia.
-In a situation requiring opioid analgesia, the amount of opioid required may be greater than usual, and the resulting respiratory depression may be deeper and more prolonged.
+If opioid analgesia is needed, larger opioid doses may be required, and the resulting respiratory depression may be deeper and more prolonged.

-- Hepatotoxicity - cases of hepatitis have been reported in patients receiving naltrexone.
-Since patients receiving naltrexone often have pre-existing liver disease, it is difficult to establish causality.
+- Hepatotoxicity - cases of hepatotoxicity have been reported in patients receiving naltrexone.
+Affected patients often had pre-existing liver disease, making causality difficult to establish.
 Patients who experience symptoms of hepatitis during naltrexone therapy (e.g. jaundice, nausea, vomiting, dark urine, abdominal pain) should stop naltrexone and receive prompt evaluation.

 - Depression and suicidality - depression and suicidality in patients receiving naltrexone have been reported in the postmarketing setting.
 Patients being treated for opioid and alcohol abuse often have coexisting depression, so it is difficult to establish causality.
 Patients who experience depressive symptoms while taking naltrexone should report them immediately.